 Priority needs for all of the Qualifying Populations center around the need for more permanent affordable housing units and the County will seek out opportunities to assist with the production of housing focused on the needs of all Qualifying Populations.
-The provision of related supportive services and strengthening the capacity of contributing non-profit providers are also a priority for the County.
+The provision of related supportive services is also a priority for the County.